OAI14

 The 14th OAI Workshop will take place online 10-14 November 2025.

-Speakers and talk are added to the program continously, as soon as they are confirmed.
+Most talks or speakers are known, but some details remain pending.
 Make to sure to get back to this page to get the latest info.

 Attendance will be global, with librarians, IT staff, research officer staff, and academic researchers prominent among them.
 1000+ registrants are expected.